prashx1908/FinLit_Entropy/README.md

 ### DEMO VIDEO [Click Here](https://youtu.be/ZpJ4CpnkLTU)

 ### DEPLOYED SITE [Click Here](https://finlit-entropy.onrender.com/)
--**It Does have Spin-off time, kindly be patient while the site loads.
+- **It Does have Spin-off time, kindly be patient while the site loads.

 ## Features